 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
 We broke down Service Manager salaries by education level in order to make a comparison.

-When the education level is Certificate or Diploma, the average salary of a Service Manager is 33,300 ARS per month.
+When the education level is Certificate or Diploma, the average salary is 33,300 ARS per month.

 While someone with a Bachelor's Degree gets a salary of 50,100 ARS per month, 50% more than someone having a Certificate or Diploma degree.

-A Master's Degree gets its holder an average salary of 74,200 ARS per month, 48% more than someone with a Bachelor's Degree.
+People with Master's Degree have an average salary of 74,200 ARS per month, 48% more than someone with a Bachelor's Degree.

 A Master's degree program or any post-graduate program in Argentina costs anywhere from 226,000 Argentine Peso(s) to 677,000 Argentine Peso(s) and lasts approximately two years.
 That is quite an investment.